Free EIN Lookup: 7 Simple Ways to Finding Your EIN

 Here are some ways you can find the information:

 You can try contacting the company’s accounting department to get their EIN.
-However, keep in mind that this method may not be reliable, as not all companies are willing to share this information with third parties.
+However, keep in mind that this method may not be reliable, as not all companies are willing to share this information with third parties for security reasons.

-If you don’t have any time to spare, the final variant for federal tax ID lookup is paying a third party to get this information for you.
+If you don’t have any time to spare, the final variant for federal EIN lookup is to pay a third party to get this information for you.
 Some services offer to find EINs of other companies for a price, so it’s a good option if you are willing to pay.

 How to Cancel an EIN